cyaaronk/linux_from_scratch/README.md

 ## Tripwire

 As tripwire is installed using SlackBuild script, the local and site passwords have to be changed after installing the package.
-And its config files need to be signed by the new keys.
+Edit the config and pol files and sign them with the new keys.
+Delete the pol file afterwards.

 The steps are as follows: